lzrmihnea/lzrmihnea.github.io/_posts/2017-05-05-book-notes-duckworth-grit.markdown

 The book's premise is that in achieving success, **grit is more important than natural talent**.

-## 1. **[The grit scale][angela-duckwork-grit-scale]**
+## 1. **[The grit scale][angela-duckwork-grit-scale]{:target="_blank"}**

-Developed by the book author, was created and given to the following institutions:
+Developed by the book author, this test was given to the following institutions:

-1.1. **West Point US Military Academy**, 14.000 applicants -> 960 graduates
+1.1. **West Point US Military Academy** across 2 years, where out of 14.000 initial applicants, only 960 graduate

 1.2. **A vacation time-share company**

 1.3. **The Chicago public school system**, applied to a few thousand teenagers

-In all cases, those who scored higher on the Grit Test were more likely to graduate or promote.
+In all cases, after revisiting the institutions months later, those who scored higher on the Grit Test were more likely to graduate, promote, succeed.

 > Grit predicted who stayed and who left.